Skip to main content

 3. Data points are displayed per week, where the first data point identified is the 7th of January and shows the results for the last scan executed between the 1st and the 7th.

-4. The second data point is identified by 14th of January, the third by the 21st of January, the fourth by the 28th of January and the last would be identified by 5th of February (even if it extends the timeframe filter).
+4. The second data point is identified by the 14th of January, the third by the 21st of January, the fourth by the 28th of January and the last would be identified by the 5th of February (even if it extends the timeframe filter).

-Example: One Year Timeframe
+Example: One-Year Timeframe

 1. Timeframe: From 1st of January to 31st of December.